Volunteer Expectations,

 Be slow to react

 Choose not to take things personally, or react too quickly to the behavior of others.
-Whether interacting with community members, residents, fellow volunteers, or even staff - be patient, gracious, slow to react, and quick to listen and understand.
+Whether interacting with community members, clients, fellow volunteers, or even staff—be patient, gracious, slow to react, and quick to listen and understand.

 Choose Curiosity.
 This is a simple practical step for avoiding unnecessary conflict.
 If someone acts in a way that is initially upsetting to you, ask yourself “I wonder why they are doing that?” rather than immediately reacting to what they are saying or doing.